Performance, Play & Design: Assistant Teaching Professor of Art, Technology & Play (Extended initial review Dec. 4, 2023)

 Open date: September 21, 2023

-Next review date: Monday, Dec 4, 2023 at 11:59pm (Pacific Time) Applications received after this date will be reviewed by the search committee if the position has not yet been filled.
+Most recent review date: Monday, Dec 4, 2023 at 11:59pm (Pacific Time) Applications received after this date will be reviewed by the search committee if the position has not yet been filled.

 Final date: Monday, Apr 1, 2024 at 11:59pm (Pacific Time) Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.